Mediocrity in the first degree

 Ordinariness as a consequence of being average and not outstanding

 There are two types of mediocrity in my opinion, the one that can't be helped, and the one achieved on purpose.
 I dislike the first and despise the later.
 I can't help the dislike, although sometimes it's mixed with a very thin veil of compassion, since I suppose some IQs don't really allow for anything less (nor more) than pure mediocrity, hence my thinking, oh well, they were born that way, what can they do.
-If you think this is acid and incendiary, you should get the f*ck out of here right now, because it only gets worse.

 So, every time I stumble upon mediocrity, the question that comes to mind is, was this mediocre on purpose?
 If I suspect, have the slightest shadow of doubt that it may be so, I'm done with it.